-Surviving bullying, abuse, divorce, bereavement, a diagnosis of some kind, situations or behaviour or a life event that challenges your whole perception of life can leave you with an array of different feelings that you need support to work through.
+Surviving trauma or bullying, abuse, divorce, bereavement, a diagnosis of some kind, situations or behaviour or a life event that challenges your whole perception of life can leave you with an array of different feelings that you need support to work through.

 It could be a non-recent event that due to your current life situation you find yourself being impacted by it now.
 It can be anything that causes you to feel sad, helpless or hopeless, depressed or anxious.

 Are you a survivor of any type of non recent abuse?
 If so I can support you.

 Or it could be that you might just want to feel better!